guozi058/qga-bc/README.md

 # qga-bc

+## Information

-This is qemu-guest-agent for BCLinux's images, it uesd in the openstack env, can monitor the system and do sometingelse.
+1. This is qemu-guest-agent for BCLinux's images, it uesd in the openstack env, can monitor the system and do sometingelse.

+2. It based on the [github:qemu project](https://github.com/qemu/qemu/tree/stable-2.6/qga)